pvdrz/pijama/notes.md

  4fe:   ff e7                   jmp    rdi
 ```

+#### Conditional Jumps

-#### Jump If Zero
+We will start with the Jump If Zero instruction.
+This instruction performs a

-This instruction performs a conditional jump if the value contained in the
+conditional jump if the value contained in the second operand is zero.
+The
-second operand is zero.
-The final position of the jump is in the first operand
+final position of the jump is in the first operand but this is relative to the
-but this is relative to the current location (in other words, the position of
+current location (in other words, the position of the instruction pointer after
-the instruction pointer after reading this instruction).
+reading this instruction).

 This is an interesting instruction because we cannot encode it as a single
 `x86_64` instruction.
 Conditional jumps in `x86` are done by first comparing